enable_languageΒΆ

 • It must not be called before the first call to project().
 See policy CMP0165.

-• It must be called in the highest directory common to all targets using the named language directly for compiling sources or indirectly through link dependencies.
-It is simplest to enable all needed languages in the top-level directory of a project.
+• It must be called such that the command executes before any targets that use the language directly for compiling sources or indirectly through link dependencies.

 The OPTIONAL keyword is a placeholder for future implementation and does not currently work.
 Instead you can use the CheckLanguage module to verify support before enabling.